-To accelerate, a helicopter needs to tilt its main rotor system forwards to create horizontal thrust.
+To accelerate, a helicopter needs to tilt its main rotor system forward to create horizontal thrust.
 The main rotor system is attached to the fuselage so the whole helicopter also points nose down as it accelerates during takeoff.
-5°-15° nose down are typical pitch down attitudes on takeoff.
+5°-15° nose down are typical pitch-down attitudes on takeoff.

 When a helicopter’s main rotor is turning it forms a disk and it is this disk that aerodynamically controls how the helicopter moves.
 Because the rest of the helicopter hangs off the rotor system in flight the fuselage is subjected to longitudinal and lateral attitudes as the helicopter flies.

 This article is written in a way to try and leave out much of the tough technical jargon and explain it in a ‘Layman’s Terms’ approach.

 Looking at an airplane it is easy to see what makes it move.
 It either has a propellor or a jet engine providing thrust to push or pull the aircraft through the air: